Elisabeth Pepys

 Elisabeth Pepys (née de St Michel; 23 October 1640 – 10 November 1669) was the wife of Samuel Pepys, whom she married in 1655, shortly before her fifteenth birthday.

 Her father, Alexandre Marchant de St Michel, was born a French Roman Catholic but later converted to the Church of England.
 He married Dorothea, a daughter of Sir Francis Kingsmill, in Ireland.
-Elizabeth was born at or around Bideford in Devon on 23 October 1640.
+Elizabeth was born near Bideford in Devon on 23 October 1640.
 She died of typhoid on 10 November 1669.

 Elisabeth was a second cousin once removed of the writer Anne Finch, Countess of Winchilsea.

 Diary of Samuel Pepys

 Most of what is known about Elisabeth Pepys comes from her husband's diary, which he kept between January 1660 and 31 May 1669.
 Their marriage and relationship are a key theme throughout.
-They were married on 1 December 1655 at St Margaret's, Westminster, not by a clergyman but by Richard Sherwyn, Esq., a Westminster Justice of the Peace, an arrangement for civil marriages put in place by Cromwell’s government.
+They were married on 1 December 1655 at St Margaret's, Westminster, not by a clergyman but by Richard Sherwyn, Esq., a Westminster Justice of the Peace, an arrangement for civil marriages put in place by Cromwell's government.
 Samuel Pepys later remembered the wedding in great detail, recalling that Elisabeth had worn a petticoat trimmed with gold lace.
 Although the couple had a civil ceremony on 1 December 1655, they celebrated their wedding anniversary on 10 October, when a religious ceremony was held and they started to live together.
 Richard Ollard attributes this lapse of time to Elisabeth's youth.

 It is well known that Samuel was unfaithful to Elisabeth, often with their own maids.
 His best documented affair is one with the young housemaid Deb Willet, whom Pepys became particularly fond of, referring to her in the second to last line of his diary.
 However, it is clear that Pepys held strong feelings for his wife throughout their marriage.
 When they were away from each other, Samuel greatly missed Elisabeth.
 Although they were separated for several months shortly after marrying, this has been considered to be a result of Samuel's strong feelings of jealousy.
 They reunited shortly before the diary was begun and lived in Axe Yard.
+The couple had a 14-year-old servant named Jane Birch and she and her eventual husband were their longest serving staff.
+In time as the household prospered the staff increased including a companion maid for Elisabeth.
+There were five in total with the longest, Mary Mercer, employed for two years.